sadams-rti-org/running-janusgraph-on-ubuntu/README.md

 mv running-janusgraph-locally my-janusgraph
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-4. Create the network (you only have to do this once)
+4. Create the network and restart docker service (you only have to do this once).

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ./janus-createnetwork
+sudo service docker restart
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+5. Edit ./details/configs/gremlin-server.yaml to change user and password

-4. Use one the following commands as desired to run/stop JanusGraph:
+6. Use one the following commands as desired to run/stop JanusGraph:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ./janus-up